DNA origami: Nanotechnology applications

+A research group at the Indian Institute of Science used nanostructures to develop a platform to elucidate the coaxial stacking between DNA bases.
+This approach utilized DNA-PAINT based super-resolution microscopy for visualizing these DNA nanostructures and performed DNA binding kinetics analysis to elucidate the fundamental force of base-stacking that helps stabilize the DNA double helical structure.
+They went on to assemble multimeric DNA origami nanostructures termed as a 'three-point star' into a tetrahedral 3D origami structure.
+The assembly relied chiefly on base-stacking interactions between each subunit.
+The group further showed that the knowledge of such interactions can be used to predict and thus tune the relative stabilities of these multimeric DNA nanostructures.

 Similar approaches

 The idea of using protein design to accomplish the same goals as DNA origami has surfaced as well.
 Researchers at the National Institute of Chemistry in Slovenia are working on using rational design of protein folding to create structures much like those seen with DNA origami.
 The main focus of current research in protein folding design is in the drug delivery field, using antibodies attached to proteins as a way to create a targeted vehicle.